gitstua/stu-spa-demos/README.md

 #### Usage
 1. Open `time.html` in your browser.
 2. The current time will be displayed and updated every second.

+### Bingo
+An interactive 5x5 bingo card where:
+- Click cells to mark them as complete
+- Card state is stored in the URL for easy sharing
+- Works with browser navigation history
+- Responsive grid layout

 ## Installation
 To run these demos locally, you can simply clone the repository and open the HTML files in your browser.